How do films deal with topics like terrorism, immigration, resistance and city life? Do they entertain viewers, instruct them, or both?

 To these ends, there will be introductory lectures on cinema and society and on film aesthetics and content in the first week of the module.
 The connections mentioned will be the focus of seminars and presentations within the four core topic areas: terrorism, migration, the city and resistance.

-The module consists of four two-week strands on cinema and society: Terrorism, Migration and Hybrid identities, The City and Collaboration/Resistance.
+The module usually consists of four strands on cinema and society: Terrorism, Migration and Hybrid identities, The City and Collaboration/Resistance.

 Each strand will be introduced with a lecture and followed by seminars on the set films.
 Students will give a presentation on a short sequence within their allocated film.